iparfitt/snakeySnake/README.md

 Run `pip3 install snakeySnake` from command line

 ## To run:
-- Run `snake-cli` from the command line
+- Run `snakeySnake` from the command line
 - Move using "ASWD" or arrow keys
 - Collect points by collecting apples and survivng
 - Game over if the snake runs into itself or any walls